 Saturday, Aug.
 26:

 All day: Denver Modernism Trailer Park - hosted by Friendly Average Campers of Colorado.

-1:00 - Retro Fashion Show: The Right Stuff!
-See how the space age influenced mid-century fashion!
+1:00 - Retro Fashion Show: Fashion Under the Stars!
 Main Stage.

 ALL DENVER MODERNISM WEEK PREVIEW EVENTS ARE INCLUDED FREE WITH YOUR DENVER MODERNISM SHOW ADMISSION TICKET!